Alipc598/PathfindingVisualizer/README.md

 ## Installation

-To run PathfindingVisualizer, you need Python and Kivy installed on your system.
+To run pathfinding_visualizer.py, you need Python and Kivy installed on your system.
 Follow these steps to set up the environment:

 1. **Clone the Repository**:
    ```bash